kishanjasani/deltra/readme.txt

 == Copyright ==

-Deltra WordPress Theme, (C) 2025 kishanjasani.in
+Deltra WordPress Theme, (C) 2025 Kishan Jasani
 Deltra is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify